meghna-saxena/survey-stark/notes/dev-vs-prod.md

 Add this additional property `proxy: true` inside callbackURL

 The other solution is to give the entire/absolute url inside the callback url of google strategy

+Notes:
+Your server is at herokuapp.com not heroku